-Practically speaking, the test produces something that looks like a bar code used on grocery items, with several lines or "bands".
+Practically speaking, the test produces something that looks like a bar code used on grocery items, with several lines or "bands."
 Each line represents antibodies to a different component of the bacteria.
 As with bar codes, the presence of any one or two lines is not particularly meaningful.
 Instead, it is the combination of multiple, specific lines that identifies the infection as being due to Borrelia burgdorferi.

 Immunoblot tests for Lyme disease testing can detect two different classes of antibodies: IgM and IgG.
 IgM antibodies are made sooner, so testing for them can be helpful for identifying patients during the first few weeks of infection.
 The downside of testing for IgM antibodies is that they are more likely to give false positive results.
 Tests for IgG antibodies are more reliable, but can take 4-6 weeks for the body to produce in large enough quantities for the test to detect them.
-This process is complicated and often difficult to understand.
 Just remember the following: